flightaware/tohil/README.md

 # tohil

+Tohil a feathered serpent, aims to provide a delightful integration between python, the serpent, and TCL, the feather.

-This is tohil, a dual-purpose Python extension and TCL extension that makes it possible to effortlessly call bidirectionally between Tcl and Python, targeting Tcl >= 8.6 and Python 3.6+
+Tohil is simultaneously a Python extension and a TCL extension that makes it possible to effortlessly call bidirectionally between Tcl and Python, targeting Tcl 8.6+ and Python 3.6+

-The extension is available under the 3-clause BSD license (see "LICENSE").
+Tohil is open source software, available for free including for profit and/or for redistribution, under the permissive 3-clause BSD license (see "LICENSE.txt").

-tohil is based on libtclpy, by Aidan Hobson Sayers at https://github.com/aidanhs/libtclpy/.
+tohil is based on, and is completely inspired by and exists because of, libtclpy, by Aidan Hobson Sayers available at https://github.com/aidanhs/libtclpy/.

 ## Usage

 You can import tohil into either a Tcl or Python parent interpreter.
-Doing so will create and initialise an interpreter for the corresponding language and define all tohil's methods in both.
+Doing so will create and initialise an interpreter for the corresponding language and define tohil's functions in both.

-This means you can call backwards and forwards between interpreters.
-In other words, any Python code can call Tcl code at any time, and vice versa, and they can call "through" each other, i.e. Python can call Tcl code that calls Python code that calls Tcl code limited only by your machine's memory and your sanity (and the (settable) Tcl recursion limit).
+Using tohil, Python code can call Tcl code at any time, and vice versa, and they can call "through" each other, i.e. Python can call Tcl code that calls Python code that calls Tcl code limited only by your machine's memory and your sanity (and the (settable) Python and Tcl recursion limits).

 ### Accessing TCL From Python

-Interacting with the Tcl interpreter from Python is performed at the base level through some methods of the tohil object that gets created when you import tohil into your Python program.
+To use Python to do things in Tcl, you invoke functions defined by the tohil module that gets created when you import tohil into your Python interpreter.

 ```python
 import tohil